 For the purposes of this Framework document, unless specified otherwise therein:

 The «conformity of production» procedure aims to ensure that each produced wheeled vehicle, equipment or part is in conformity with the approved type.

-«In-service Conformity» -
+the procedure for demonstrating that every vehicle, equipment or part approved pursuant to a UN Regulation is manufactured as to conform to the type approved by meeting the requirements of the said UN Regulation.

+«In-service Conformity» - the procedure for demonstrating the compliance of vehicles on the road operated over their normal driving patterns, conditions and payloads to the relevant UN Regulations

 «Road-side inspection» means an unexpected technical inspection of the roadworthiness of a commercial vehicle carried out by the competent authorities of a Member State or under their direct supervision;

 «Stage of whole-life compliance» each one of the arrangements to demonstrate that vehicles fulfil some requirements in a given moment of their life.
 The current stages of whole-life compliance defined in the 1958 and 1998 Geneva Agreements and the 1997 Vienna Agreement are Type Approval, Conformity of Production, In-Service Conformity, Periodical Technical Inspection and Road-Side Inspection.